-Kefir grains are wonderful little critters, that can really get culturing given the right conditions.
+Milk kefir grains are wonderful little critters, that can really get culturing given the right conditions.
 But what happens if you need to slow down making homemade kefir or even take a break all together?

-See Also: Taking a Break from Making Water Kefir
+SEE ALSO: Taking a Break from Making Water Kefir

 Slowing Down Kefir Grains